czjyyds/gpt2-story-generator/README.md

 ## Run Locally - Using Docker
 1. Install Docker/Docker Desktop https://docs.docker.com/get-docker/
+2. The container will require at least 6G memory.
-2. Clone this repository.
+3. Clone this repository.
-3. run `bin/start` to start the Python container, run `bin/stop` to stop the Python container.
+4. run `bin/start` to start the Python container, run `bin/stop` to stop the Python container.
 The first time you run `bin/start`, it will automatically download the model, which will take a while.

 ## Run Locally - Hosted
 1. Clone this repository.